Untouchable (Girls Aloud song)

 "Untouchable" is a song performed by British all-female pop group Girls Aloud, taken from their fifth studio album Out of Control (2008).
 The song was written by Miranda Cooper, Brian Higgins and his production team Xenomania, and produced by Higgins and Xenomania.
 Influenced by trance music and Balearic beat, the album version of "Untouchable" is almost seven minutes long.

-Remixed for single release in April 2009, "Untouchable" memorably became Girls Aloud's first of only two singles to miss the top ten on the UK Singles Chart, breaking a run of 20 top ten hits.
+Remixed and re-recorded for single release in April 2009, "Untouchable" memorably became Girls Aloud's first of only two singles to miss the top ten on the UK Singles Chart, breaking a run of 20 top ten hits.
 The song received generally favorable reviews from most contemporary music critics, who praised its ambition.
 "Untouchable" would be the final release by the group before their hiatus.

 In the accompanying music video, inspired by Stanley Kubrick's film 2001: Space Odyssey, the group members travel through space and approaches Earth in illuminated glass spheres, resembling meteorites.
-"Untouchable" was promoted through an appearance on Dancing on Ice, and was later performed on the group's Out of Control Tour (2009) and Ten: The Hits Tour (2013).
+"Untouchable" was promoted through an appearance on Dancing on Ice, and was later performed on the group's Out of Control Tour (2009), Ten: The Hits Tour (2013), and The Girls Aloud Show (2024).

 Background and composition

 "Untouchable" is a trance-inspired "rave ballad," which marries "Balearic guitar lines with a pulsating techno throb."
 The song is Girls Aloud's longest yet, at a full runtime of 6:45.
 "Untouchable" follows the common verse-chorus form, but includes a number of instrumental solos.
 Nadine Coyle sings a middle 8 ("Without any meaning, we're just skin and bone...") as the music drops out.
 The song builds back up and concludes with a final chorus.

 The "emotional twangy guitar noise" heard in the song was the result of Xenomania musician Jason Resch responding to Higgins' request for something "special".
 Higgins left the song at its full length, knowing that "The Promise" and "The Loving Kind" would be the first two singles and he could remix "Untouchable" for single release at a later point.
 The song was "chopped and changed for its single release", with Girls Aloud's vocals being vocodered.

+In interview with The Daily Star, band member Sarah Harding commented on the track: "When we first heard [it] we thought it was so Nineties, a proper pop dance song.
+It’s got that trancy, chilled Ibiza feel.
+I get lost in the music at the beginning and then it builds and builds and builds.
+You just want to go mental."
+In 2023, Cheryl Cole ranked the song among Girls Aloud's best songs, referring to it as a "modern art masterpiece."